govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 For larger apps, screens can be name-spaced into different enumerations, as required.

-`GAnalytics` is an appropriate implementation of `AnalyticsService` if the chosen analytics platform is Google's Firebase, the below example will detail typical use based on the assumption of this choice
+`GAnalytics` is an appropriate implementation of `AnalyticsService` if the chosen analytics platform is Google's Firebase, the below example will detail typical use based on the assumption of this choice.

 #### Example of logging analytic screens and events with the above Types: